frederic-perez/AmE-dictionary/data/dictionary.md

 __in-depth__ _He will conduct an in-depth review._
 __in-house__ _In-house experts._
 __in-laws__ _A room for the in-laws._
-__in__ _Cuba's team arrived in the USA on a flight to Chicago on Tuesday._ _They arrived in Philadelphia._ _The man in the street._ _She said it in a letter to lawmakers._ _The pain in my lower back was the worst._ _Both teams are tied for first place in the NFC South._ _Jubilo scored in injury time_ _It was Lucas Mann, in aviator sunglasses._
+__in__ _Cuba's team arrived in the USA on a flight to Chicago on Tuesday._ _They arrived in Philadelphia._ _The man in the street._ _She said it in a letter to lawmakers._ _The pain in my lower back was the worst._ _Both teams are tied for first place in the NFC South._ _Jubilo scored in injury time_ _It was Lucas Mann, in aviator sunglasses._ _The ball is in their court._
 __inadvertent__ :two::hammer:
 __inadvertently__
 __inane__ _adj_ :five::hammer: